openhwgroup/core-v-mcu/docs/doc-src/efpga_subsystem.rst

 Configurable Input/Output Signals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The example RTL file top.sv in the rtl/simulation folder is functional rtl design for verifying the eFPGA interfaces.
+It contain the mapping from the eFPGA to the SoC and IO.
+The example design instantiates all the interfaces and has simple logic that allows for exercising the interfaces,  The various registers allow for control of all the resources and interfaces with simple state machines to demostrate the use of the resources.

 L2 Interface
 ~~~~~~~~~~~~~
 The L2 interface to the eFPGA is a memory mapped interface that is allocated a 1Mbyte address space.
 It is asynchronous to the CPU and contains clock crossing registers to maintain data integrity. the following table contains the L2 Interface signals.
+Various control registers are accessible via the L2 interface to test other functions in the eFPGA.

 +------------+-----------------+---------------------------+
 | direction  |    Name         |   Description.            |